top of page

 Born in the Dominican Republic, I arrived in the neighborhood of Dorchester when I five years old.
 Raised by a single mother who was undocumented for most of my childhood, I was forced at an early age to speak up on behalf of my mother and others who felt ignored by the very institutions that were supposed to serve them.

-A proud graduate of the Boston Public schools, I was the first in my family to graduate high school and college and the first to purchase my own home in Boston.
-Driven by a lifelong pursuit of justice and equity, I am proud to have created countless opportunities for others to step into their power and advocate for positive change.
-I created and led a civic engagement group focused on voter registration, and am the founder of a nonprofit education network, and worked on national social justice campaigns as a producer for MTV.
+A proud graduate of the Boston Public schools, I was the first in my family to graduate high school and college and the first in my family to achieve homeownership here in Boston.
+Driven by a lifelong pursuit of justice and equity, I am proud to have dedicated my life's work to creating space for #AllMeansAll to step into their power and become the best, most fully expressed version of themselves.
+From having created and led a civic engagement group focused on voter registration to founding a nonprofit education network (CPLAN), to working on national social justice campaigns as a producer for MTV, I have always held the microphone to the people for them to amplify their voice.

 Moved by a sense of urgency to uplift the voices of Bostonians who had been left out of the conversation time and time again, I announced my candidacy for City Councilor At-Large in November 2018.
 Following the 2019 election AND a historic two-month recount, I won my seat by a single vote.
-I am currently the Chair of the Committee on Education, the Chair of the Committee on Government Accountability, Transparency, and Accessibility as well as the Chair of the Committee on Labor, Workforce, and Economic Development.
+I currently serve as the Chair of the Committee on Government Accountability, Transparency, and Accessibility—a committee our office created in my first term to ensure that business was being carried out in a way that is inclusive of all.

 I know that Bostonians of all backgrounds share a common story, and that we need advocates who will bring people together and uplift the stories of all communities.
 I have lived the story of so many Bostonians and will continue into the next term living our values and never fearing speaking up.
 Together, Boston can create an equitable and fair Boston for all.
 Because all means ALL.